 What Are Azure Cost Optimization Tools?

-Azure cost optimization tools are a suite of services and features provided by Microsoft Azure to help organizations monitor, manage, and reduce their cloud spending.
+Azure cost optimization tools include services and features to help organizations monitor, manage, and reduce their cloud spending.
 These tools offer insights into resource usage, identify cost-saving opportunities, and ensure that cloud expenses align with the organization's budget and financial goals.
 By leveraging these tools, organizations can achieve better financial control, operational efficiency, and strategic planning.

 Why Is It Important to Optimize Azure Costs?